-PT 8721 Practical Applications Lab - Clinical Skills I (2.0 credit hours, CR/NCR)
+PT 8721 Practical Applications Lab - Clinical Skills I (1.0 credit hours, CR/NCR)

 The course is second in the five-course series of authentic clinical care lab experiences that take place in the campus pro bono clinic and in conjunction with clinical partners.
 Students develop clinical skills through facilitation of patient/client care assessment and treatment by board certified clinical specialist faculty and experienced, licensed, physical therapists.
 Clinical skills learned during prior and concurrent courses are applied to actual patient/client care with continued supervision and guidance.
 Skills assessed may include those from the prior Practical Applications Lab, with the addition of gait training, patient/client education (including physiologic basis of exercise, wellness, and nutrition), musculoskeletal and neurologic special tests.
 Emphasis is on safety, communication, and the development of organizational skills.
 Expectations from Practical Applications Lab - Foundational Skills apply to this course as well.
 Laboratory.
-Prerequisite: Successful completion of Practical Applications Lab - Foundations Lab - Foundations Lab - Foundations Cab - Foundations Lab - Foundations Cab - Foundations - F
+Prerequisite: Successful completion of Practical Applications Lab - Foundational Skills and Foundations of Patient Examination.